-- assess and approve the guidelines of the internal control and risk management system so that the main risks, including sustainability risks (such as those related to climate change, linked to biodiversity and human rights), are correctly identified, measured, managed and monitored; - review and approve the strategic sustainability guidelines and related action plan (Sustainability Plan), which includes objectives linked to climate change, the energy transition and the protection of human rights; - review and approve the Non-Financial Statement; - review and approve the Remuneration Report, which provides for the integration of sustainability objectives into the remuneration system (both short- and medium/long-term) and the consequent alignment of top management remuneration with the company's sustainability strategy, which includes targets related to the reduction of greenhouse gas emissions and, for example, to the carbon neutrality; - in general, overseeing sustainability issues (including those related to climate change, biodiversity and human rights) related to the Group's activity and its interactions with stakeholders.
+- defines the guidelines of the internal control and risk management system so that the main risks, including sustainability risks (such as those related to climate change, linked to biodiversity and human rights), are correctly identified, measured, managed and monitored; - reviews and approves the strategic sustainability guidelines and related action plan (Sustainability Plan), which includes objectives linked to climate change, the energy transition and the protection of human rights; - reviews and approves the Consolidated Sustainability Statement; - reviews and approves the Remuneration Policy, which provides for the integration of sustainability objectives into the remuneration system (both short- and medium/long-term) and the consequent alignment of top management remuneration with the company's sustainability strategy, which includes targets related to the reduction of greenhouse gas emissions and, for example, to the carbon neutrality; - in general, oversees sustainability topics (including those related to climate change, biodiversity and human rights) related to the Group's activity and its interactions with stakeholders.

-The members of the Group's Board have a broad range of industry experience and skills to help manage and assess relevant risks and opportunities.
-In addition, two board members have specific competence on climate-related topics.
+The Group's Board members have a broad range of industry experience and skills to help manage and assess relevant risks and opportunities.

-The Sustainability Unit is responsible for proposing the Group's sustainability strategy, identifying, promptly reporting to senior management and handling together with the relevant functions the risks and impacts linked to sustainability issues, including those relating to climate change, biodiversity and human rights, as well as for identifying areas and projects for improvement, thereby contributing to the creation of long-term value.
-It also monitors and track progresses of the various targets of the Sustainability Plan, including the Group's Science Based Targets, across different type of reporting, such as the Consolidated Non-Financial Statement and the CDP Climate Change Questionnaire.
+The Sustainability Unit is responsible for proposing the Group's sustainability strategy, identifying, promptly reporting to senior management, managing and monitoring in collaboration with the relevant departments the impacts, risks and opportunities linked to sustainability matters, including those relating to climate change, biodiversity and human rights, as well as for identifying areas and projects for improvement, thereby contributing to the creation of long-term value.

+It also monitors and track progresses of the various targets of the Sustainability Plan, including the Group's Science Based Targets, across different type of reporting, such as the Consolidated Sustainability Statement and the CDP Climate Change Questionnaire.

-Internal ambassadors have been identified within each corporate department; they are tasked with raising awareness of social and environmental issues among the departments in which they operate and promoting sustainability initiatives consistent with the Group's objectives.
-In addition, Sustainability Data Owners are responsible, each for their respective area, for data and information published in the Consolidated Non-Financial Statement and for achieving the objectives set out in the Sustainability Plan.
+Internal ambassadors have been identified within each corporate department; they are tasked with raising awareness of social and environmental issues among the departments in which they operate and promoting sustainability initiatives consistent with the Group's goals.
+In addition, Sustainability Data Owners are responsible, each for their respective area, for data and information published in the Consolidated Sustainability Statement and for achieving the objectives set out in the Sustainability Plan.